 I freelance because I’m Black.

-I’m not implying that freelancing is universally great for Black people…far from it.
-What I am saying, is that my racial experiences in the workplace are a major factor in my decision to pursue full-time independent work.
-The games that were played in my very small, largely Black (up to 50%) office wore on me in ways that I’m only just now realizing.
+I’m not saying that freelancing is universally great for Black people…it works differently for everybody.
+What I am saying, is that my experiences in racialized workplaces were a major factor in my decision to walk away from employment.
+The games that were played in my very small, largely Black (up to 50%), but still White-managed office wore on me in ways that I’m only just now realizing.

 A Microcosm Of An Office